nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction-to-GCP/gcp3.md

-# Moving local files to a google bucket
+# Uploading and downloading files

 **We need data to work with - follow these steps to upload files to a Google storage bucket, either to analyze on a custom VM on the GCP interface or in Terra.**